Days of Heaven: Plot

 In 1916, (Note: The film shows a 1916 newspaper, and a scene late in the film shows American soldiers headed off for World War I.) Chicago steelworker Bill accidentally kills his factory foreman during an argument.
 He flees to the Texas Panhandle with his girlfriend Abby and his young sister Linda.
 As their train winds its way across the country, an older Linda mulls over these events in voiceover narration.
 She recalls that a religious man once warned her of a vision of apocalyptic hellfire, and notes that at the Last Judgment, God will rescue the good and turn away the evil.

 In Texas, a wealthy farmer suffering from an unspecified malady hires as many seasonal shockers as he can find, including Bill and Abby, who pretend to be siblings to deter gossip.
 Bill overhears a doctor telling the farmer that he has one year left to live.
 The farmer's accountant encourages him to sell his farm and enjoy his profits, but the farmer decides on staying.

-The dying farmer takes a liking to Abby, and asks her to stay with him after the harvest.
+The terminally ill farmer takes a liking to Abby, and asks her to stay with him after the harvest.
 Bill encourages Abby to marry the farmer so that they can inherit his money when he dies.
 Abby questions whether Bill still loves her.
 Bill confidently predicts that the farmer will die soon and they will be reunited.
 Abby marries the farmer and persuades him to let Bill and Linda stay at the farmhouse.
 The farmer's foreman suspects that Abby and Bill are con artists, but the farmer dismisses the suggestion and distances himself from the foreman.